-Noble Canyon Trail is a 19.9 mile lightly trafficked out and back trail located near Pine Valley, CA that features a river and is rated as moderate.
+Noble Canyon Trail is a 19.9 mile lightly trafficked out and back trail located near Pine Valley, California that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash